annina/womens-work-is-never-done/README.md

 ### Software Documentation

-Installing the project requires installing [Link] (https://github.com/Widdershin/sonic-pi-cli) sonic-pi-cli
+Installing the project requires that you install [sonic-pi-cli](https://github.com/Widdershin/sonic-pi-cli)

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for